blackwell-systems/domainstack/README.md

 - Async validation with database/API context
 - Compile-time guarantees that data was validated (phantom types)

-**You might not need domainstack if:**
-- You're validating only DTOs and your domain is basically DTO-shaped
-- You don't care about structured field paths/codes across services
-- You're happy with ad-hoc handler-level error mapping

 ## Valid-by-Construction Pattern

 The recommended approach enforces validation at domain boundaries: